MidAmerica Plastic Surgery: Ryan Diederich, MD

 Skin Cancer ProceduresRequest Your Consultation

 Basal Cell Carcinoma (BCC) is the most common-occurring skin cancer.
-BCC’s arise from the skin’s basal cells and are caused by over-exposure to sun.
+BCCs arise from the skin’s basal cells and are caused by over-exposure to sun or tanning beds.
 Basal cell skin cancers rarely spread but can become disfiguring.
-In very rare cases, BCC’s have spread and become life-threatening.
+If left untreated for an extended amount of time, BCCs can spread and become life-threatening.

 The second most common-occurring skin cancer is Squamous Cell Carcinoma (SCC).
-This type of skin cancer stems from the skin’s squamous cells and is also caused by sun exposure.
+This type of skin cancer stems from the skin’s squamous cells and is caused by sun exposure.
 SCCs can also develop from a pre-cancerous Actinic Keratosis.
 SCCs can become life-threatening if no action is taken to remove the cancerous lesion.

 Skin cancer excision with real time margin evaluation is a surgical procedure used to treat two common forms of skin cancer: Basal Cell Carcinoma and Squamous Cell Carcinoma.
-With a MOHS procedure, the cure rate for these cancers is 98% or higher, which is significantly better than any other treatment method.
+The cure rate for these cancers is 98% or higher.
 This is a very precise and accurate method of removing skin cancer.
-Skin cancer excision with real time margin evaluation allows your provider to verify that the skin cancer is completely removed at the time of the procedure.
+Skin cancer excision with real time margin evaluation allows your provider to verify that the skin cancer is removed at the time of the procedure.
 Skin cancer excision with real time margin evaluation is completed by our Nurse Practitioner, Laura McKinzie, in partnership with board-certified pathologists.

-A modified MOHS procedure is completed in the office as an outpatient procedure.
+Skin cancer excision with real time margin evaluation is completed in the office as an outpatient procedure.
 First, the skin cancer is identified and local anesthetic is used to numb the area.
-The cancer is then surgically removed and sent to the lab to be examined by a pathologist; this process takes about 30 minutes.
-Microscopic examination reveals if all of the skin cancer has been excised.
+The cancer is then surgically removed and sent to the lab down the hall to be examined by a board-certified pathologist; this process takes about 30 minutes.
+Microscopic examination reveals if all of the skin cancer has been removed.
 If the margins are clear, the procedure is over.
 However, if the margins reveal residual cancer, more tissue is removed.
 This process is repeated until clear margins are achieved.
-Once the skin cancer is completely removed, the doctor will decide the best way to close the wound.
-The goal of a modified MOHS procedure is to completely remove the skin cancer and leave as much healthy tissue as possible.
-This process produces the best cancer cure rates and the best cosmetic results.
+Once the skin cancer is completely removed, the provider will decide the best way to close the wound.
+The goal is to completely remove the skin cancer and leave as much healthy tissue as possible.

 - Stop smoking well in advance of your procedure

 The length of your procedure will depend on how involved your skin cancer removal becomes.
 This process can take a few hours.
 At MidAmerica Plastic Surgery, we want you to be comfortable during your stay with us!
-We offer television and radio options to make your experience more enjoyable as well as private rooms available for patients their entire visit.
+We offer Netflix and Hulu to make your experience more enjoyable, as well as, private rooms for patients’ entire visit.

-Possible Risks of a Modified MOHS Procedure Include:
+Possible Risks of a Skin Cancer Removal Procedure Include: